sopelj/hass-ember-mug-component/README.md

 ![Config entities example](./examples/config-entities.png)

+> **Note**
-*Note*: Despite being a "light" the LED cannot be turned off and brightness cannot be adjusted.
+> Despite being a "light" the LED cannot be turned off and brightness cannot be adjusted.
 This was simply to provide an easy way to set the colour.
+> The "Temperature Unit" selected will be written to the mug, but does not change the value displayed in Home Assistant.

 You can also call these in services for your automations.